-Riverside Child Custody Lawyers
+Riverside Child Custody Lawyer

-Types of Child Custody Arrangements
+Types of Child Custody Arrangement

 Physical and Legal Custody

 Physical custody is when one parent is awarded the right to live with the child for most of the time.
 Physical custody is the type of custody that is most often awarded.
 However, the court may award joint legal custody with the other parent who is not awarded Physical custody.
 Legal custody allows the parent who is not awarded Physical custody to join in the decisions about the child’s religion, education, health care and other important factors in the child upbringing.

 Joint custody is when a child spends an equal amount of time with both parents.
 This type of custody arrangement allows the child to spend time with both parents.
 In a joint custody situation, both parents require a high degree of cooperation and understanding in order to demonstrate the ability to make joint decisions together for the sake of the child.
 Some courts are reluctant to order joint custody due to the fact that the parents cannot come to an agreement with one another.
 Critics, however, say that it is best for the child to have one home base, with liberal visitation allowed to the “non-custodial” parent.

 A much less favored option is split custody.
 This is where one parent has custody of one or more of the parties’ children, and the other parent has custody of the other(s).
 Courts usually prefer not to separate siblings, however, when issuing custody orders.

 In a situation when the child’s parents are unmarried, most state statues require that the mother be awarded sole physical custody unless the father takes action to be awarded custody.
 If the mother is a good parent, an unwed father often cannot win custody, but he will usually enjoy a visitation or parenting plan, with priority over other relatives, foster parents, or prospective adoptive parents.

 Child custody involves the care, supervision, and provision of financial support to a minor child.